Missouri DE Michael Sam, a 2013 All-American, revealed he was gay Sunday.

 Earlier in January, Willamette kicker Conner Mertens became the first active college football player to come out.
 While Sam's college career may be over, his is much more impactful given his stature as a standout defensive end in college football's most popular conference as well as his impending selection in the NFL draft.

-The NFL released a statement Sunday evening through spokesperson Greg Aiello on Twitter.
+The NFL released a statement through spokesperson Greg Aiello on Twitter Sunday evening.

-Sam's decision to go public with his sexual orientation isn't one that shouldn't affect that draft stock.
+Sam's decision to go public isn't one that shouldn't affect that draft stock one bit.
 Players have been candid about having gay teammates in the past, even if no player has come out while playing before.
-Sam announcing he's gay isn't something that should cause him to slide down draft boards.
+Sam's sexual orientation isn't something that should cause him to slide down draft boards.
+That's how it should be.
 However, NFL personnel interviewed by Sports Illustrated indicated the opposite.
-If true, the reactions are terribly unfortunate and uneducated.
+If true, it's the reactions are terribly unfortunate and uneducated.

 A report two years ago suggested most NFL players wouldn't have any issue with a gay teammate.
 It's likely an even bigger percentage now who wouldn't give it any mind.
 Just look at the support from Sam's Missouri teammates.
-While there will unfortunately always be cases of bullying in the NFL, Sam will likely have the same support from his future teammates in the NFL.
+While there will unfortunately always be cases of bullying in the NFL, like with Richie Incognito and Jonathan Martin, Sam will likely have the same support from his future teammates in the NFL.
 And he may inspire other current players to make the same decision that he did.

 - - - - - - -